Inclement Weather Shelter Beds Activated in San Diego

+Due to the cold front that has rolled into the region, the following locations will open Monday as part of the city’s Inclement Weather Shelter Program, which assists those experiencing homelessness in the city:

 — Father Joe’s Villages, Joan Kroc Center, 1501 Imperial Ave., will accept up to 61 adults with an additional 11 beds for families with minor children or single women.
-Check-in at 4 p.m. throughout the night until full.
+Check-in starts at 4 p.m. and continues throughout the night until full.
 Check-out at 5 a.m.
-Thursday.

 — Paul Mirabile Center, 1501 Imperial Ave., will accept up to 62 adults.
-Check-in at 4 p.m. throughout the night until full.
+Check-in is at 4 p.m. and continues throughout the night until full.
 Check-out at 5 a.m.

 — Living Water Church of the Nazarene, 1550 Market St., will accept up to 28 adults.
 Check-in from 8-10 p.m. or until full.
 Check-out at 6:30 a.m.